Flagship Airlines Flight 3379: Memorial

-In May 2016, a memorial was dedicated at Carpenter Park in Cary, NC, USA to the passengers, crew, families, and responders of both Flight 3379 and AVAir Flight 3378, which crashed near RDU Airport in 1988.
+In May 2016, a memorial was dedicated at Carpenter Park in Cary, NC, USA to the passengers, crew, families, and responders of both Flight 3379 and AVAir Flight 3378, which crashed near RDU Airport in 1988.The memorial garden includes 27 shrubs representing the lives lost in both accidents, and five evergreen trees representing the five survivors of flight 3379.

 In popular culture

-The crash was featured on season 22 of the Canadian documentary series Mayday, in the episode titled "Turboprop Terror".
+The crash was featured in the ninth episode of season 22 of the Canadian documentary series Mayday titled "Turboprop Terror".